voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[String[1]]`

-String.
-Sets the target directory for the bindmount
+Sets the target directory for the bindmount.

 Default value: `undef`